charlierdm/CV/README.md

 * Curating lesson plans according to the national curriculum.
 * Running the schools English Language performances.

-### Team Leader/Market Research Analyst – One Radar (Brighton, U.K April ‘14 – February ‘17)
+### Team Manager/Market Research Analyst – One Radar (Brighton, U.K April ‘14 – February ‘17)

-I began as a market research analyst, contacting International Companies regarding IT and HR services.
-After several months I was promoted to Team Leader, in which I managed a team of 7 staff, delegating tasks to ensure meeting targets and delivering training on the internal CRM system.
+I began as a market research analyst for international IT companies.
+After several months I was promoted to Team Manager.

-##### Responsibilities

 * Administration and CRM system management.
-* Team management to meet performance targets.
+* Team manager to a team of 7.
+Training individuals and delagating tasks to make sure daily targets were met.
 * Arranging meetings with I.T proffesionals.

 # Education